A first look is an important decision.

 First of all, I am not here to force anyone to do anything they do not want to do.
 First looks are a big decision due to its complete step away from a traditional wedding where both partners don’t see each other until the big “aisle reveal”.
-I’ll give you some of my favorite reasons to have a first look, and a good alternative if you’re against it but want an intimate moment between you and your partner!
+I’ll give you some of my favorite reasons to have a first look, and a couple of good alternatives.
+One is if you’re against seeing each other and one if you’d like to go one step further.

-- Genuine Emotion – One of the reasons I provide an engagement session with my top two wedding packages is so that we can get to know one another.
+- Genuine Emotion – One of the reasons I provide an engagement session with all of my wedding packages is so that we can get to know one another.
 When it’s time for that first look, you should feel better about crying in front of just little old me as opposed to the 100-250 guests.
+My husband and I were all nerves.
+(You’ll see what we chose to do if you scroll down)

 - Privacy – Sometimes a first look is the only real 10-20 minutes you get alone with your partner during the day.
 I snap your moments then leave you to have some privacy and give each other encouragement.
 Lately, this is even where private vows are exchanged!